candide-guevara/candide-guevara.github.io/_posts/linux/0000-00-00-tty-session-groups.md

 ---
-title: Linux TTY, sessions and process groups
+title: Linux, TTY, sessions and process groups
 date: 2016-04-24
-categories: [cs_related, linux]
+categories: [cs_related]
 ---

 What is the relation between TTY, sessions, [process groups][1] and child processes ?